jonsuh/jonsuh.com/_posts/2015-04-22-need-for-speed-2.md

 My goal was to minimize HTTP requests.
 One way is to compile or concatenate (combining/merging) CSS and JS into one file each.
 Automating this process (e.g. using a build tool like <a href="http://gruntjs.com" target="_blank">Grunt</a> or <a href="http://gulpjs.com" target="_blank">Gulp</a>) is ideal, but at the very least should be done manually for production.

 Third-party scripts are common culprits for making additional requests—many make more than 1 request to grab additional files such as scripts, images or CSS.
-Your browser’s built-in developer’s tool can help you sniff out the offenders.
+Your browser’s built-in developer tools can help you sniff out the offenders.

 {% include image.html src="developer-tools.jpg" caption="Google Chrome Developer Tools’ Network tab" async="1" padding="58%" %}